gitlabhq/gitlab-runner/docs/install/kubernetes.md

 ### Using configuration template

 > [Introduced](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/106) [configuration template](../register#runners-configuration-template-file) in Helm Chart 0.23.0.
-See https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/222.
+See [deprecation issue](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues/222).

 It's now possible to use a [configuration template file](../register/index.md#runners-configuration-template-file) to configure the runner.
 The configuration template allows users to configure any field on the Runner,